QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for ICA (57.14%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-ICA passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for ICA (-10000.00%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+ICA fails the first requirement.

 ANNUAL EARNINGS GROWTH: [PASS]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 ICA's annual earnings growth rate of 79.79%, Based on the average of the 3 and 5 year historical EPS growth rates using the current fiscal year EPS estimate, passes this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 ICA, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.02, -0.02, 0.04, -0.03, -0.37, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 LONG-TERM EPS GROWTH RATE RELATIVE TO GROWTH IN THE LATEST 2 QUARTERS: [PASS]